mikhail-gonnochenko/Pinterest-Pin-creator/README.md

 Why it matters

-Pinterest rewards consistent, high-quality vertical content, but producing it manually is slow, repetitive, and difficult to scale.
+Pinterest rewards consistent, high-quality vertical content, but producing it manually is slow, repetitive, and hard to scale.

 Creators and brands typically face three problems: